I've Been Celibate For A Year Because Of Coronavirus

 ”

 I made out with a couple of guys.
-One groped me like we were at a year nine disco, the other grabbed my hand and, out of nowhere, pushed it down onto his hard-on.
+One groped me like we were at a grade nine party, the other grabbed my hand and, out of nowhere, pushed it down onto his hard-on.
 Both times, I fled.
-This was when I started to realise that I couldn’t just shag someone for the sake of it to end my enforced celibacy.
+This was when I started to realize that I couldn’t just shag someone for the sake of it to end my enforced celibacy.

 Advertisement